jan-dh/md-blog/src/pages/working-with-babel-and-webpack/index.md

 ```
 I want to support every browser that has more then 0.05% coverage in Belgium and that's newer then IE9.

 The cool part about the browserslist is that you define your browsers in one place, and other tools like [postCss](https://postcss.org/) will use that same resource.
-So your supported browsers are defined in a single source of truth, which is a best practice in.
+So your supported browsers are defined in a single source of truth, which is a best practice.

-### Webpack
+### webpack.config.js
 #### Run your javascript through Webpack
 Add the following to your `.webpack.config.js`: